Skip to main content

 • 13 Mbps to stream in HD on multiple devices

 Speed recommendations for gaming will vary by the types of games you typically enjoy, but you’ll at least need a minimum of 4 – 8 Mbps in a single user household.
 A great gaming experience is often dependent on the quality of your internet connection and data transfer rate, so experienced gamers will often go for the fastest speeds they can afford and a connection type with historically low latency.
+See more details on minimum speed recommendations by gaming type and how you can maximize your gaming experience.

 The right internet speeds are paramount to a successful work from home setup, especially during COVID-19’s social distancing restraints.
 The speeds you require will depend on the type of work you do, but if you plan on video conferencing, checking emails or transferring large files, there are some minimum speed requirements to ensure you can successfully make your home office work for you: